michetti/socket.io-client/README.md

 socket.io
 =========

+#### DONT USE THIS FORK
+This forks only objective is to emit and event when a noop package is received by Socket.IO-Client using XHR-Polling.
+We are using it to do a benchmark between Websocket and Comet.

+So, unless you are using my 'holychat' project for benchmarking, don't use this fork.

 #### Sockets for the rest of us

 The `socket.io` client is basically a simple HTTP Socket interface implementation.